-The Arena Racing Group owns this racecourse, which sits on a massive 270 acres piece of land.
+The Arena Racing Group owns this racecourse, which sits on a massive 270-acre piece of land.
 The venue is home to several hurdle races spread out throughout the year.

-Find all today’s latest free horse racing tips including tips for Chepstow from the most respected professional tipsters from UK and Ireland.
+Find all today’s latest free horse racing tips, including Chepstow’s from the most respected professional tipsters from the UK and Ireland.

 In 1949, the organizers of the Welsh Grand National would move it to Chepstow.
 This move would change the fortunes of the racecourse.
-Over the years, the owners of the Chepstow have worked tirelessly to make it an excellent racecourse and keep it that way.
-Today, Chepstow is the premier racecourse in wales.
-And it attracts thousands of fans each year due to its busy racing fixtures.
+Over the years, the owners of the racecourse have worked tirelessly to make it an excellent racecourse and keep it that way.
+Today, Chepstow is the premier racecourse in Wales.
+It attracts thousands of fans each year due to its busy racing fixtures.

 Welsh Grand National

-The Welsh Grand National is the most outstanding racing event at the Chepstow racecourse.
+The Welsh Grand National is the most outstanding racing event at this racecourse.
 It takes place during the Christmas season.
 For this reason, most people have the time to attend the event.

 The Welsh Grand National is undoubtedly the richest horseracing event in the country.
 It has a staggering £150,000 racing fund and this explains why every jockey wants to compete at this level.